MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Scopes.md

 PowerShell protects access to variables, aliases, functions, and PowerShell drives (PSDrives) by limiting where they can be read and changed.
-PowerShell uses scope rules to ensure that you do not inadvertently change an item that should not be changed.
+PowerShell uses scope rules to ensure that you don't inadvertently change an item that shouldn't be changed.

 The following are the basic rules of scope:

 - Scopes may nest.
 An outer scope is referred to as a parent scope.
 Any nested scopes are child scopes of that parent.

-- An item is visible in the scope in which it was created and in any child scopes, unless you explicitly make it private.
+- An item is visible in the scope that it was created in and in any child scopes, unless you explicitly make it private.
 - You can declare variables, aliases, functions, and PowerShell drives for a scope outside of the current scope.
 - An item that you created within a scope can be changed only in the scope in which it was created, unless you explicitly specify a different scope.

-If you create an item in a scope, and the item shares its name with an item in a different scope, the original item might be hidden under the new item, but it is not overridden or changed.
+If you create an item in a scope, and the item shares its name with an item in a different scope, the original item might be hidden by the new item, but it isn't overridden or changed.

-## PowerShell Scopes
+## PowerShell scopes

 PowerShell supports the following scopes:

-- Global: The scope that is in effect when PowerShell starts or when you create a new session or runspace.
+- **Global**: The scope that's in effect when PowerShell starts or when you create a new session or runspace.
 Variables and functions that are present when PowerShell starts have been created in the global scope, such as automatic variables and preference variables.
 The variables, aliases, and functions in your PowerShell profiles are also created in the global scope.
   The global scope is the root parent scope in a session.

-- Local: The current scope.
+- **Local**: The current scope.
 The local scope can be the global scope or any other scope.

-- Script: The scope that is created while a script file runs.
+- **Script**: The scope that's created while a script file runs.
 Only the commands in the script run in the script scope.
 To the commands in a script, the script scope is the local scope.

-## Parent and Child Scopes
+## Parent and child scopes

 You can create a new child scope by calling a script or function.
 The calling scope is the parent scope.
 The called script or function is the child scope.